vibueno/redeyes/README.md

 For a live version of Red Eyes, visit [GitHub Pages](https://vibueno.github.io/redeyes).

 ## Design
-* Mobile first: the styles included in the file styles.css are optimized for a minimum width of 240px.
-The file responsiveness.css builds on styles.css by providing additional styles which make the site work correctly on bigger viewports.
+* Mobile first: the styles included in the main stylesheet are optimized for a minimum width of 240px.
+The file responsive.css builds on it by providing additional styles which make the site work correctly on bigger viewports.

 ## Programming
 * **Fully responsive** (starting at 240px Unihertz of Jelly Pro, as fas as I know the smallest Smartphone widely available)